ICO-Tech/intro-CI-CD/README.md

     - initialize a Node.js project
   2.npm-init

-- create a simple server using Express.js to serve a static web page.
+- Set up a basic Express.js server that delivers a static web page to users.
+This involves creating a small server application using Express, configuring it to handle incoming requests, and serving an HTML file or other static content from a designated folder when the server is accessed.
 2.express

 - Save